Ask Experts Questions for FREE Help!

 New Member

-yes it is, as you can see I am desperate!
+Yes it is, as you can see I am desperate!

 New Member

-thanks a lot Tom,
+Thanks a lot Tom,

 Is there a plumbing dictionary I can use to figure out what these words mean?Also, if I get a plumber to come over should I be confident that we shouldn't have to remove the tub?
 I don't want to get into a situation where I am overcharged for unnecessary work.
-Thanx again
+Thanks again

 speedball1's Avatar